LucasHBG/HanoiTower_AI/README.md

 # Hanoi Tower - a problem from Artificial Intelligence

   This project was created during my time at school.
-The authors are referred on every file.
+The authors are referred on the file.

 ## 1 - Differences between files